What is a Speech-Language Evaluation?

 - School/education history

-In a few weeks, a thorough speech and language evaluation will be sent to the client, which will include:
+In a few weeks, a written report of the thorough speech and language evaluation will be sent to the client.
+This report will include:

 - Case history information and reason for referral